jrjhealey/MultiGeneBlastParser/README.md

 This script will convert the output of MultiGeneBlast (Medema, M. *et al* 2013) in to distinct entries for each hit, for easier downstream processing,

+It depends on the `pandas` module as the only non-standard module.
+This can be installed as follows:

+`$ python -m pip install pandas`
 ## Full Script Options

 ```